Living Climate Futures

 9:30-10:45 am Taking Stock in Contentious Times

-(Discussion with participants from the 2022 Living Climate Futures symposium about how changing political times are affecting community-oriented environmental organizations).
-Moderators: Heather Paxson and Briana Meier) Location: 45-230
+Discussion with participants from the 2022 Living Climate Futures symposium about how changing political times are affecting community-oriented environmental organizations.

 11:00 am - 12:30 pm Data Centers, Energy Concerns, and Community Health

-6:30 - 8:30 pm Climate Change as Place-Based Phenomena: Perspectives on Mongolian grasslands pastoralism, Diné desert ecologies, and post-industrial wetland environments in Chicago
+6:30 - 8:00 pm Climate Change as Place-Based Phenomena: Perspectives on Mongolian grasslands pastoralism; Diné based solutions and healing for the Navaho Nation and greater Southwest; creating nature-based infrastructure and climate resiliency in Boston Harbor; and post-industrial wetland environments in Chicago

 Saturday April 25